Skip to main content

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), Delta Platinum comes out ahead at ~$950 at a lower $250 annual fee vs $695.
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), Delta Platinum comes out ahead at ~$1,085 at a lower $350 annual fee vs $695.
 Delta Platinum sits in Delta SkyMiles; United Club Infinite sits in United MileagePlus.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 Top Match